North Waterloo Area Training

 S.M.H.E.A.R.T.

-S.M.H.E.A.R.T. offers Emergency and Standard First Aid courses as well as yearly CPR updates and renewals.
-S.M.H.E.A.R.T.
-First Aid Services is an Authorized Provider of the Canadian Red Cross.
+S.M.H.E.A.R.T. offers Standard and Emergency First Aid courses as well as yearly CPR updates and renewals.

 Please email Name, Address, phone#, Group association (i.e.: 31st Kitchener) to S.M.H.E.A.R.T. upon receiving your information I will contact you with details for the course.